 Building the right online campaign can provide much easier access to youth as they practically live online.
 Understanding how current students make their choices is important for your marketing efforts.
 SEO and analytics insights can provide you with the right tools to attract qualified student leads.

 BRANDING AND CAMPUS CULTURE

-If done right, branding becomes one of the most cost effective marketing strategies, with students and teachers as your brand ambassadors.
-A university or a college is more than an institution.
+If done right, branding becomes one of the most cost-effective marketing strategies, with students and teachers as your brand ambassadors.
+A university or college is more than an institution.
 It’s a family, a culture, and an identity.
 Your image sends a clear message to prospective students and makes current students feel at home.